We, like you, are monitoring the COVID-19 outbreak and will adjust our plans as the situation develops.

 Philadelphia, PA 19104

 For her site-specific project in the Federal mansion at The Woodlands, surrounded by a Victorian cemetery, Glaswegian Turner Prize winning artist Susan Philipsz culls from the gothic tales and intimate motifs of Edgar Allan Poe.
 Philipsz is an artist that often uses sound as a trigger for lost historic memory, full of resonance, longing, melancholy and soft disillusion.
 As with many of her artworks, this project will consider the past, future and present of a particular site to transport the public into a reflective state awakening them to their environment.
 This artwork is the result of collaboration between Philadelphia Contemporary and The Woodlands.
-Exhibition opens April 4th with an artist talk April 5th.
+Exhibition opens April 4th from 2-6pm.

 Over the past two decades, Susan Philipsz has explored the psychological and sculptural potential of sound.
 The artist's immersive environments of architecture and song heighten the visitor’s engagement with their surroundings while inspiring thoughtful introspection.
 The music Philipsz selects – which has ranged from sixteenth century ballads and Irish folk tunes to David Bowie’s Ziggy Stardust – responds specifically to the space in which the work is installed.
 While each piece is unique, the storylines and references are often recognizable, exploring familiar themes of loss, longing, hope, and return.
 These universal narratives trigger personal reactions while also temporarily bridging the gaps between the individual and the collective, as well as interior and exterior spaces.